-When certifying completion of coursework taken at non-CCC United States institutionally accredited institutions, the community college faculty in the discipline or their designee (e.g., Articulation Officer) determines that the coursework is comparable to courses approved for Cal-GETC at a California Community College.
+When certifying completion of coursework taken at non-CCC United States institutions with accreditation from ICAS approved accreditors, the community college faculty in the discipline or their designee (e.g., Articulation Officer) determines that the coursework is comparable to courses approved for Cal-GETC at a California Community College.

 Since it is unlikely that institutions other than California Community Colleges will have a combined course in Critical Thinking and Composition, certification of coursework from other institutions to satisfy this requirement is not common.